Zoom on the Yamaha EF5500DE

 Power & Run Time

-At a noise rating of 74.1 dBA (just slightly more noisy than a shower), this generator can be started via a simple and elegant electric starter (battery included), or a simple traditional pull-start mechanism.
-To add further convenience, the EF5500DE can be remotely started (separate purchase).
+With a noise rating of 74.1 dBA (just slightly more noisy than a vacuum cleaner), the generator features a simple traditional pull-start mechanism, but also a convenient and easy-to-use electric starter (battery included).
+Moreover, to offer you even more convenience, the EF5500DE can also be remotely started (separate purchase).

-Thanks to a fuel capacity of 6.9 gallons, the EF5500DE can operate for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.51 GPH).
+With a full tank, the EF5500DE can operate for around 13.5 hours at 50% load (fuel consumption around 0.51 GPH), thanks to its fuel capacity of 6.9 gallons.

-Even though this Yamaha generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, as it features a twist-lock L14-30R receptacle, the EF5500DE is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.
+This Yamaha generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
+Besides, as the EF5500DE holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.